Livable Nashville Committee

 Mayor Megan Barry’s Livable Nashville Committee is working to develop a shared vision for protecting and enhancing Nashville’s livability and environmental quality.
 Community and stakeholder engagement through this Committee presents an opportunity to harness public interest in environmental leadership, and to initiate ambitious sustainability goals, policies, and projects.

-The Livable Nashville Committee will build off the accomplishments of Mayor Dean’s Green Ribbon Committee, as well as the sustainability policy-work achieved via the 2015 update to Metro’s countywide General Plan, NashvilleNext.
+The Livable Nashville Committee will build off the accomplishments of Mayor Karl Dean’s 2009 Green Ribbon Committee Report, as well as the sustainability policy-work achieved via the 2015 update to Metro’s countywide General Plan, NashvilleNext.

 Through a series of plenary sessions, subcommittee meetings, and engagement with environmental experts, the Livable Nashville Committee will develop a new, prioritized list of ambitious goals and recommendations that reflect the Green Ribbon Committee’s work, NashvilleNext and other related plans, and Mayor Barry’s priorities.
-Throughout the Mayor’s term in office, the Committee will also reconvene on a biannual basis to check-in on progress and implementation.
+Throughout the Mayor’s term in office, the Committee will also reconvene to check in on progress and implementation.

-They released their Livable Nashville Draft Recommendations in February 2017.
+The Livable Nashville Committee's Draft Recommendations were released for public comment in February 2017.

 Subcommittees of Mayor Barry’s Livable Nashville Committee include: